0x1eef/hbcontrol/README.md

 #### Features

-The following example demonstrates how to create an instance of `control.Context` and then how to query all feature names:
+The following example queries feature names available in the "system"
+namespace:

 ```go
 package main